How to make friends at university

 Every new student worries about making friends at university – fact.
 And while it's true that everyone is in the same boat, we also understand that not every boat is exactly the same.

-So whether you're living at home or moving away, or a big fan of nights out or not interested in drinking at all, we've got tips on how to make friends to suit every student.
+So whether you're living at home or moving away; a big fan of nights out or not interested in drinking at all; we've got tips on how to make friends to suit every student.

 These tried and tested methods can be put in to practice right away (before you even arrive at uni for some!) and are guaranteed to help you settle into university life with your new pals.

 These are the best ways to make friends at university:

 Before you arrive at university, the best way to make friends is to check out some Facebook groups for new students.

 It might take a bit of detective work, but there are bound to be groups for your course, halls or university in general – all of which are a great way of introducing yourself to people before you even get to uni.

 Don't become too much of a Facebook stalker, but comment on relevant posts and message or add people as you see appropriate.
 At the very least, there'll be some familiar faces at uni when you arrive.

 While you're at it, don't forget to join the Save the Student Facebook group for tips and advice from current and former students.
 You'll be able to find out everything from the best student bank accounts to the best restaurant deals.